abunashir/wego/README.md

 ## Configure

-Once you are approved and you got your API key from Wego.com, then you can add an initializer to set your API key
+Once you are approved and you got your API key from Wego.com, then you can add an initializer to set your API keys

 ```ruby
 Wego.configure do |config|